-The best practices for the formation and operation of Creditor Committees are based on extensive discussions among members of the IIF's Working Group on Crisis Resolution.
-Additionally, these best practices have been broadly endorsed by the Principles Consultative Group.
-The PCG consists of senior officials from a broad cross section of emerging market economies and senior bankers and investors involved in emerging markets finance, many of whom have been involved in the formulation of the Principles for Stable Capital Flows and Fair Debt Restructuring.
-This Group has been engaged in both encouraging and monitoring the practical application of the Principles through assessments of a variety of country cases.
-The PCG's input has been important in the shaping of these best practices in order to encourage participation from debtors who support the Principles.
-The Principles recommend the use of Creditor Committees in cases in which a debtor defaults on its debt to private creditors and investors.
+The best practices for the formation and operation of Creditor Committees are based on extensive discussions among members of the IIF's Sovereign Risk Management Committee and the Principles Consultative Group.
+Additionally, these best practices have been broadly endorsed by the Group of Trustees.
+The Group of Trustees, as guardian of the Principles for Stable Capital Flows and Fair Debt Restructuring, consists of senior officials from both advanced and emerging market economies and senior bankers and investors involved in advanced and emerging markets finance, many of whom have participated in the formulation of the Principles.
+Both groups have been engaged in both encouraging and monitoring the practical application of the Principles through assessments of a variety of country cases.
+Their input has been important in the shaping of these best practices in order to encourage participation from debtors and creditors who support the Principles.
+The Principles recommend the use of Creditor Committees in cases in which a debtor defaults on its debt to private creditors and investors and also in the early stages and during periods of diminished market access when debt restructuring or reprofiling is deemed unavoidable.
 In fact, the key advantage of Creditor Committees for debtors has been that endorsement of the terms of a debt restructuring by the Committee signals acceptability of the deal to the wider creditor community and ensures the support of a "critical mass" of creditors and investors.
+Such support can play a vital role in reaching the requisite majority voting thresholds required by collective action clauses in sovereign bond contracts and especially in the context of the aggregated CACs published by International Capital Market Association (ICMA) in 2014; allowing the aggregation of multiple series of debt securities for the purposes of voting in respect of a restructuring proposal, which have been welcome by the G-20, the IMF and the IIF, among others.